 We worked with experienced partners to develop a set of Space for Learning resources which we hope will help those of you planning or operating a learning space.

-If you are considering applying for funding to support your new learning space please read the Clore Duffield Foundation Learning Space Guidance and FAQs before contacting us about a potential application.
+If you are considering applying for funding to support your new learning space, please read the Clore Duffield Foundation Learning Space Guidance and FAQs and contact us at info@cloreduffield.org.uk if your project is a good fit.

 Case studies